How to save and pay for private school fees

 How much do private school fees cost?

-This could rise in the future, making sending your child to a private school even more challenging.
-Finding ways to bring down the cost is crucial for many families.
+This could rise in the future, increasing the financial burden of sending your child to a private school.

-When should you start planning for private school fees?
+When should you start saving for private school fees?

 This question has a simple answer: as soon as possible.

 It’s also worthwhile having a savings goal in mind.
-Do you want them to attend a private K-12 school, high school, or college?
+Do you want your child to attend a private K-12 school, high school, or college?
 Will you need them to board if your top choice is far away?
-Have you included the cost of any trips?
+Have you included the cost of additional activities such as trips or after-school clubs?

 Once you know the private school fee costs, not only can you get a savings strategy in place, but you can think sensibly about whether or not you can afford it.